Elizabeth Edwards (historian)

-Elizabeth Jane Mary Edwards, FBA (born 24 February 1952) is a visual and historical anthropologist.
+Elizabeth Edwards, FBA (born 24 February 1952) is a British visual and historical anthropologist.

 Career

-Born on 24 February 1952, Elizabeth Jane Mary Edwards is Professor Emerita of Photographic History at De Montfort University; Curator Emerita at Pitt Rivers Museum, University of Oxford; Research Associate at the Institute of Social and Cultural Anthropology, University of Oxford; and Honorary Professor in the Department of Anthropology at University College London.
+Born on 24 February 1952, Elizabeth Jane Mary Edwards is Professor Emerita of Photographic History at De Montfort University, Curator Emerita at Pitt Rivers Museum, University of Oxford, Research Associate at the Institute of Social and Cultural Anthropology, University of Oxford, and Honorary Professor in the Department of Anthropology at University College London.
 In 2017 she was appointed the Andrew W. Mellon Visiting Professor at the V&A Research Institute, London.
 Her focus of research is the relationship between photography, history and anthropology, and includes investigations of photography and historical imagination, the social practices of photography, and the materiality of photographs.